Share

 The Roots of the Problem: Proposition 103 and Market Paralysis

-Because of Prop 103’s rigid structure, insurers can’t quickly adjust prices to reflect real-world risks, such as catastrophic wildfires, flood exposure, or rising reinsurance costs.
-Even simple underwriting changes — like offering a new discount for a safer roof type — can take months or years to approve.
-As Susman put it, “In California, you can’t really shop for property insurance — you can only hunt for it.”
+Under Prop 103’s rigid framework, insurers cannot quickly adjust prices to reflect real-world risks such as catastrophic wildfires, flood exposure, inflation, or rising reinsurance costs.
+Even minor underwriting updates — like offering new discounts for fire-resistant roofs — can take months or even years to receive approval.

 The FAIR Plan: From Last Resort to Only Resort